georgemandis/golinks/README.md

 # Go Links Server

-A simple go link redirect server built with Deno that allows you to create short links accessible via a local hostanme (e.g. `go/<shortcut>`) or CLI interface.
+A simple go link redirect server built with Deno that allows you to create short links accessible via a local hostname (e.g. `go/<shortcut>`) or CLI interface.

 ## Features